1. Music which could have been made using a variety of means, but was, for the sake of convenience/taste/curiosity/fashion/etc., made electronically.

 2. Music which could only have ever been made electronically, and is centered around the specific idiosyncracies of electronic sound generation and the organizational avenues opened thereby.

-Definition #1, for me, refers to things like Depeche Mode, ELP, Wendy Carlos - yes, electronic instruments feature heavily in the music, but they’re being used in fundamentally the same ways as one would use traditional instruments: a person is playing a piano-style keyboard to produce equal-tempered musical notes, arranged in a more-or-less conventional song structure coming from one established cultural tradition or another (rock, jazz, cod-classical, take your pick).
+Definition #1, for me, refers to things like Depeche Mode, ELP, Wendy Carlos - yes, electronic instruments feature heavily in the music, but they’re being used in fundamentally the same ways as one would use traditional instruments: a person is playing a piano-style keyboard to produce equal-tempered musical notes, arranged in a more-or-less conventional song structure coming from one established cultural tradition or another (rock, jazz, baroque, take your pick).
 The point is, you could play this music on other instrumentation and the core structure/content/meaning/whatever would be preserved (as the numerous covers of Blue Monday, Enjoy The Silence and other synth-pop classics can confirm).
 Even groups like Tangerine Dream, fully-synthesized as they are, still have more to do with classical Minimalism than they do with a properly-electronic mode of musical expression (in the paradigm-shifting sense, at least).
 The main thing here is that, if a sufficiently-skilled and properly-equipped group of humans can make musico-theoretical sense of what you’re doing, and could convincingly reproduce it through non-electronic instrumental means, you’re covered by definition #1.

 Definition #2, on the other hand, would refer to things like post-Confield Autechre, Oval, John Oswald, Eliane Radigue, Curtis Roads, etc. - essentially, the Pierre Schaeffer/GRM-and-onwards school of avant-garde music tag-teaming it with the Warp Records / Mille Plateaux zones of the 90s/2000s.
-I’d also throw a fair amount of noise music in here, and industrial music as well (meaning Coil, TG and co. - not the Hot Topic kind).
+I’d also throw a fair amount of noise music in here, and industrial music as well (meaning Coil, NWW, TG and co. - not the Hot Topic kind).
 The main idea with this definition is that it describes music that could not be convincingly reproduced in any way other than the way it was, in fact, actually made.
 This definition covers music that is essentially electronic, that could not have been conceived of prior to the invention of the relevant technology, and that results more from childlike engagement with new/alien-seeming sonic materials than from writing music.

-Things are complicated somewhat by the question of where to put the various dance musics, i.e. techno, house, disco, jungle, etc. I’m generally inclined to put them into definition #2, at least in their pre-EDM forms, though I can see them fitting under #1 as well - let’s say they straddle the line pretty effectively, as on the one hand, each was, at the time of its birth, an absolutely new and radical form of musical production, centered largely around the inhuman timing of a XOX sequencer and the generally-irresponsible textures of a sampler on overdrive.
-On the other hand, all of these genres and the resulting sub-/micro-/nano-splinterings thereof did rather quickly develop concerns about legitimizing themselves through increased comprehensibility and engagement with musical traditionalism (Bukem/4Hero jazzin’ up the hardcore continuum, vocal/diva house in its entirety, sad-sack German technoid orchestral samplings, etc.).
+Matterss are complicated somewhat by the question of where to put the various dance musics, i.e. techno, house, disco, jungle, etc. I’m generally inclined to put them into definition #2, at least in their pre-EDM forms, though I can see them fitting under #1 as well - let’s say they straddle the line pretty effectively, as on the one hand, each was, at the time of its birth, an absolutely new and radical form of musical production, centered largely around the inhuman timing of a XOX sequencer and the generally-irresponsible textures of a sampler on overdrive.
+On the other hand, all of these genres and the resulting sub-/micro-/nano-splinterings thereof did rather quickly develop concerns about “legitimizing” themselves through increased comprehensibility and engagement with musical traditionalism (Bukem/4Hero jazzin’ up the hardcore continuum, vocal/diva house in its entirety, sad-sack German technoid orchestral samplings, etc.).
 I’m unsure how to properly categorize these elements, and therefore I generally do so on an artist-by-artist basis, which, though time-consuming, is the mode with which I find myself most comfortable.

 So anyway, now that we’ve established these two big bins into which we can chuck most of the stuff that gets called “electronic music”, we can start trying to figure out if either one of them is really still worth its salt as we approach the third decade of the 21st century.

 Definition #1 - how much salt is it worth?
 Not much salt, simply because this definition now covers basically all popular music (and lots of unpopular music as well), save the most willfully-nostalgico-regressive examples.
-The musical landscape of the 21st century is so thoroughly infiltrated by electronic instruments, production styles and aesthetics that the only things that escape it are those that consider “pretending it’s still 1970” to be a productive art-making strategy - I’m thinking here of that strange time in the early aughts when definite-article bands like The Strokes/Vines/Hives/White Stripes/etc. made their bid at redeeming the horrors of nu-metal and other Woodstock-99-ery.
+The musical landscape of the 21st century is so thoroughly infiltrated by electronic instruments, production styles and aesthetics that the only things that escape it are those that consider “pretending it’s still 1970” to be a productive art-making strategy - I’m thinking here of that strange time in the early aughts when definite-article bands like The Strokes/Vines/Hives/White Stripes/etc. made their bid at redeeming the horrors of nü-metal and other Woodstock-99-ery.
 As far as I see it, the majority of even vaguely-mainstream music is, at this point, “electronic music”, if definition #1 is to be accepted.
 EDM, hip-hop, “bass music”, synthwave and the like do appear to be the defining musical “movements” of the last decade+, and so from this perspective, I would assert that they’re more accurately defined as simply “contemporary popular music” than as “electronic music”.
-The point I’m trying to make is that calling EDM “electronic music” is like calling rock n roll “guitar music”, or perhaps “electric music”, or like calling jazz “saxophone music” - sure, that’s a reasonable summary of the instrumentation, the means of production, but that’s not actually the heart of the matter, now is it?
+The point I’m trying to make is that calling EDM “electronic music” is a bit like like calling rock n roll “guitar music”, or perhaps “electric music”, or calling jazz “saxophone music” - sure, that’s a reasonable summary of the instrumentation, or the means of production, but that’s not actually the heart of the matter, now is it?
 (And in the case of EDM, I’d wager there’s no heart in that tin man after all...)

 This is complicated a bit by the aspect of my definition that deals with the music being able to be reproduced by other technological means - although I contend that most of what’s going on in contemporary pop music is, music-theory-wise, the same as it ever was, I do admit that things like auto-tune and the battery of Omnisphere/Massive presets at play in 2010s EDM hits would pose something of a challenge to someone attempting to arrange them for acoustic instruments while preserving their general sonic qualities.
 That said, I feel like I’ve heard enough sensitive-ballad-y Güëttä schlock to know that these supposed technological futurisms are being used utterly superficially, as a way to cash in on a moment, and do not contain any essential, irreducible artistic information.